pajser-bl/bp-shop/README.md

 # bp-shop
-Shity c# project for colladge class.
+Shity c# project for university class.
 Docs are in serbian in /tools.